 Spy Goddess: Live and Let Shop

-Book 1 of the Spy Goddess series
+Book 1 in the Spy Goddess Series

 After running into trouble with the law, a teenager with an attitude is sent to a boarding school with a big secret